WW Modern Slavery Act and Human Trafficking Statement | WW UK

 Human Trafficking Statements

-As part of the world’s leading commercial provider of Weight Management Services, operating globally through a network of Company-owned and franchise operations, our organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
+As part of the world’s leading commercial provider of wellness technology, operating globally through a network of Company-owned and franchise operations, our organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.

 Our organisation is committed to preventing slavery and human trafficking in all our corporate activities, and to ensure that our supply chain reflects our values and respect for human rights.
-Weight Watchers fully supports efforts to combat, prohibit and prevent slavery and human trafficking.
+WW fully supports efforts to combat, prohibit and prevent slavery and human trafficking.

-This statement sets out the steps that Weight Watchers (UK) Ltd has taken during the financial year ending December 2016 to understand all potential modern slavery risks related to its business and to put in place policies and procedures that are aimed at ensuring that there is no slavery or human trafficking in our business, or our supply chain and procurement network.
+This statement sets out the steps that WW GBR Ltd has taken during the financial year ending December 2018 to understand all potential modern slavery risks related to its business and to put in place policies and procedures that are aimed at ensuring that there is no slavery or human trafficking in our business, or our supply chain and procurement network.

 Approach and principles

-Weight Watchers recognises that there are heightened risks with complex procurement and supply chain networks and we do everything possible to ensure that there are no instances of slavery in either the manufacture or delivery of our goods.
-Weight Watchers has a Supplier Policy that provides that all suppliers must comply with applicable international, federal, state, provincial and local laws, rules, regulations and ordinances in connection with the design, manufacture, sale, delivery and use of their products, which includes laws regarding slavery and human trafficking.
+WW recognises that there are heightened risks with complex procurement and supply chain networks and we do everything possible to ensure that there are no instances of slavery in either the manufacture or delivery of our goods.
+WW has a Supplier Policy that provides that all suppliers must comply with applicable international, federal, state, provincial and local laws, rules, regulations and ordinances in connection with the design, manufacture, sale, delivery and use of their products, which includes laws regarding slavery and human trafficking.

 Supply chain structure and activities

-We have contacted our remaining suppliers which we have perceived as low risk due to their business location to submit a declaration on the steps they have taken both internally and in their supply chain to ensure that slavery and human trafficking is not occurring.
-The Supplier Policy also provides that all suppliers are required to allow Weight Watchers representatives access to their manufacturing and storage facilities when a Weight Watchers product is being manufactured or stored and moving forward we will look to put in a programme of random visits.
+We have contacted our remaining suppliers who we have perceived as low risk due to their business location, to submit a declaration on the steps they have taken both internally and in their supply chain to ensure that slavery and human trafficking is not occurring.
+The Supplier Policy also provides that all suppliers are required to allow WW representatives access to their manufacturing and storage facilities when a WW product is being manufactured or stored and moving forward, we will look to put in a programme of random visits.

 - Code of Conduct and Ethics Policy